Wonderful integrates with:

 Buy now, pay later (BNPL)

-This innovative payment method allows customers to buy now and pay later in instalments.
+This innovative method allows customers to buy now and pay later in instalments.
 Players like Klarna and Afterpay have added to its growing acceptance, particularly among the younger generation.

 Cryptocurrencies